Syed Abdul Karim Tunda: Later life

 He came under the police radar after the Mumbai serial bombings in 1993.
 He got the moniker Tunda – Hindi/ Bengali (Bangla) for without a hand or physically handicapped- after his left hand got severed in an accident while preparing a bomb in 1985 in Mumbai.
 His younger brother Abdul Malik, who still is a carpenter, is reportedly the only immediate family member alive in India.
-He also stayed in Pakistan where he is known to have imparted training on fabrication of IED and other explosives to mujahids who were sent to India from Pakistan for jihad.
+He also stayed in Pakistan where he is known to have imparted training on the fabrication of IED and other explosives to mujahids who were sent to India from Pakistan for jihad.
 During his stay in Pakistan, he had been in touch with organisations like ISI, LeT, Jaish-e-Mohammed, Indian Mujahideen and Babbar Khalsa and had been meeting people like Hafiz Saeed, Maulana Masood Azhar, Zaki-ur-Rehman Lakhvi, Dawood Ibrahim and several others wanted by India.
-He was using an elaborate network of human traffickers and fake currency suppliers active in Bangladesh.
+He used an elaborate network of human traffickers and fake currency suppliers active in Bangladesh.
 Tunda has also been associated with Rohingya operatives in the past.
 His association with LeT commanders Rehan alias Zafar and Azam Cheema alias Babajee is well known.